hawkpf/ezproxy_updater/README.md

 9) Share with the people that will edit the file

-10) Run doWork.sh once
+10) Run doWork.sh once with /bin/bash doWork.sh

 11) Inspect config.txt file, once you're confidant that the new config.txt file is correct make a backup of your original config.txt file in your ezproxy directory then edit doWork.sh and change production to "true".
 Next edit the ezproxy_full_path variable and add the full path to your ezproxy directory such as /opt/ezproxy

-12) Set up a cronjob to run doWork.sh
+12) Set up a cronjob to run doWork.sh with /bin/bash doWork.sh

 doWork.sh creates the following files: